adrianbuenoo095/the-dating-site-frontend/README.md

    * User profile creation and management
    * Browse and search events
    * Interact with other users through dog profiles
-   * Upload and manage images

 ## Available Scripts
 In the project directory, you can run:

-   * npm start: Runs the app in development mode.
+   * npm run dev: Runs the app in development mode.
-   * npm test: Launches the test runner.
    * npm run build: Builds the app for production.
-   * npm run eject: Ejects the app from Create React App configuration.

 ## Contributing
 Contributions are welcome!
 If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request.